 The advice and support from CSI resulted in a funding framework to help Sport New Zealand to allocate a $265m government grant for the play, sport and recreation sector.
 More information here

 Foundation North – Catalysts for Change

-Foundation North’s Catalysts for Change programme provides multi-year funding to community organisations taking innovative approaches to identified social issues.
-The Foundation North contracts the Centre for Social Impact to work alongside the Catalysts for Change grantees to help ensure they are able to deliver their initiatives.
+Foundation North’s Catalysts for Change programme (which was completed in 2020), provided multi-year funding to community organisations taking innovative approaches to identified social issues.
+The Foundation contracted the Centre for Social Impact to work alongside the Catalysts for Change grantees to support the delivery of their initiatives.

-The Centre’s engagement with the Catalysts for Change programme usually begins with working for the Foundation to assess the readiness of potential grantees, and to help those who may be suitable articulate what they want to achieve through a business plan for the Foundation.
-Once a grant has been made, the Centre provides selective support as required around our pou of design for social impact; capacity development; leadership; and understanding impact.
+The Centre’s engagement with the Catalysts for Change programme began by working with the Foundation to assess the readiness of potential grantees, and to help those who may be suitable to articulate what they want to achieve through a business plan for the Foundation.
+Once a grant had been made, the Centre drew on its associate network to provide selective support to the grantee as required around our pou of design for social impact; capacity development; leadership; and understanding impact.

 An example of the Centre’s work with Catalysts for Change is the engagement with Kaikohe social enterprise, Ākau. Ākau is a changemaker in design, architecture and education.
 It is focused on achieving social impact by providing local youth with employment and internship opportunities through involvement in delivering design projects that meet real community needs.
 Foundation North commissioned the Centre for Social Impact to build organisational capacity for the long-term.
 The Centre’s support has included developing leadership skills and financial capabilities to support the Ākau studio and its workshops programme.

 Summary report: Evaluation of the Catalysts For Change Funding Programme